To the Home Page

 As a side note, this was possible on Ubuntu as well, but not only has Canonical not published any netinst images for the recent 24.04 LTS, they have not implemented ANY support for decrypted disks in their new Flutter installer, rendering this distro unusable for any serious work.

 During the setup, I’ve decided to enable non-free repositories and backports and selected only a minimal set of packages (no GUI).
-After the reboot, I’ve run apt-get install gnome-core to install only required components of GNOME desktop, without games and extra apps.
+After the reboot, I’ve run apt-get install gnome-core to install only the required components of GNOME desktop, without games and extra apps.
 This adds NetworkManager as a dependency, so I’ve had to remove the old /etc/network/interfaces file.

 You may want to install other packages as well, such as cups (printing service), file-roller (archive manager), gnome-calendar, gnome-clocks, gnome-weather, simple-scan and so on.